the-samarium/gen-ai-personal-/README.md

   - Simple bot that echoes back user input.

 - **Conversational UI**
-  - Chat history is preserved during the session.
   - Images and messages are displayed in a conversational format.

 ---